Abin72/Blitz/README.md

 # Blitz
-This is an Ai Automotive comparison and recommendation System
+This is a Goverment Scheme Finder Ai